DubaiCoin Reaches Market Cap of $5.12 Million (DBIX)

-DubaiCoin (CURRENCY:DBIX) traded flat against the U.S. dollar during the 24-hour period ending at 20:00 PM ET on February 3rd.
-DubaiCoin has a total market capitalization of $5.12 million and $552,181.00 worth of DubaiCoin was traded on exchanges in the last 24 hours.
-One DubaiCoin coin can currently be bought for approximately $1.20 or 0.00003094 BTC on exchanges.
-Over the last week, DubaiCoin has traded flat against the U.S. dollar.
+DubaiCoin (CURRENCY:DBIX) traded flat against the US dollar during the twenty-four hour period ending at 16:00 PM Eastern on February 5th.
+DubaiCoin has a total market cap of $5.12 million and $552,181.00 worth of DubaiCoin was traded on exchanges in the last 24 hours.
+In the last week, DubaiCoin has traded flat against the US dollar.
+One DubaiCoin coin can now be purchased for $1.20 or 0.00003094 BTC on popular cryptocurrency exchanges.

 - BitBay (BAY) traded flat against the dollar and now trades at $0.18 or 0.00001849 BTC.